What on Earth Is Wrong With Connecticut?

 When Investments Falter, So Does Connecticut: Annual Percentage Change in State Income Tax (Yellow Bars) vs. Capital Gains (Red Lines)

 There’s no question that Connecticut’s high cost of living might dissuade people from moving there.
 The typical resident pays both hefty state income taxes (among the 10 highest in the country) and high local property taxes (the third-highest).
 But two of the most common destinations for people moving out of Connecticut are New York City and Massachusetts—that is, one of the most expensive cities in the world and a state nicknamed “Taxachusetts.”
 Meanwhile, the companies leaving Connecticut aren’t exactly headed to El Paso.
 UBS has moved to Manhattan.
-Caterpillar and Motorola moved to Chicago.
 GE has moved to Boston.
 Leaving Connecticut because of the high taxes and relocating to Boston is like leaving Connecticut because of the cold winters and moving to… well, Boston.

 So, the complete story isn’t just about the taxes being too high.
 In fact, Connecticut’s recent rise and fall reflects the history of the entire United States—its industrial changes, the hollowing out of the middle class, and the migration patterns reshuffling the U.S. population.